 I’ve heard the argument, “Oh, well, we make B12 in our gut.”
 Some vegans think they do absorb enough B12 through their large intestine, but other people say, “No, you can’t rely on that.”
 There are a lot of different schools of thought concerning B12 in a vegan diet.
 Some people say, “Oh, you can get B12 from mushrooms because it’s a fungus, it’ll have B12 in it.”

 No. None of this is a reliable source of B12.
 Just take the supplement.
-You can get B12 from fortified plant milks, for example.
-That’s fine, if you drink that regularly.
+You can get B12 from fortified plant milk, for example.
+That’s fine if you drink that regularly.
 But if not, just take the B12 supplement, it’s just such an easy way to prevent issues.

 What about vegans with specific health conditions?